There are 8 municipal broadband providers in Texas as of 2023.

 Despite this, the situation in Texas has become more complex in recent years.
 In 2016, the city of Mont Belvieu was able to successfully deploy a fiber network and begin offering broadband to its residents.
 It was able to do so because the local district court ruled that internet services did not fall under the state’s definition for telecommunication service.

 More recently, Texas Governor Greg Abbott signed a piece of legislation (SB-14) into law that enabled electric cooperatives to begin offering broadband services to existing and new customers.
 This has resulted in many doing exactly that, which explains why the majority of municipal operations take this form in Texas.
-Municipal governments themselves are still unable to establish dedicated broadband services as of Q4 2020.

 While often framed as a “left vs right” issue, communities supporting municipal broadband are often frustrated by what can be seen as a preemption of local right to choice on infrastructure issues — not just a deterent against the sort of tax spend that’s run up large bills on municipal fiber projects in left-leaning California communities like Los Angeles or the San Francisco Bay Area.